griffio/mongodb-01/README.md

 MongoClient mongoClient = new MongoClient(connectionString);
 MongoDatabase database = mongoClient.getDatabase(“foxtrot”);
 ```
->Support-tip: If SSL works when using the hostname but connecting with the IP address fails with a validation error.
+>Tip: If SSL works when using the hostname but connecting with the IP address fails with a validation error.
 Check the hostname matches the certificate’s CN (Common Name) field.

 To allow connecting with an ip address, that would fail hostname validation, use the MongoClientOptions.Builder instead:-
 ```